arunkumar5555/CVDP/part2/lane detection using semantic segmentation/README.md

 A generalized semantic segmentation package for ROS that is agnostic to deep learning framework and model.

 Three models are provided.
-All are extremely lightweight, fast models so they can be included inside the repo without asking you to download some zip file from DropBox.
-They are not the most accurate models.
-You can implement your own following the examples.
+All are extremely lightweight, fast models.

 **TensorFlow models**
 * **mnv2_bdd100k_driveable_513** -- TensorFlow >= 1.11, Deeplab V3+ on a MobileNet v2 backbone, trained on BDD100K driveable area, 513x513 input size.